calchiwo/WodiMemories/README.md

 **📌 About BuiltByWodi®**

-[WodiMemories](https://wodimemories.netlify.app) is part of the BuiltByWodi® ecosystem, a collection of creative projects including:
+[WodiMemories](https://wodimemories.netlify.app) is part of the BuiltByWodi® Projects, a collection of creative projects including:

 [WodiWideWeb](https://wodiwideweb.netlify.app) – My personal storytelling platform where I document my journey, reflections, lessons, and projects.